-Report Claims Clean Combustion Technologies will work yet WE KNOW ONLY Emissions Controls and Fleet Electrification Could Cut Harmful Emissions by 90 Percent
+Report Claiming Clean Combustion Technologies Don’t work.
+We need emissions controls and fleet electrification strategies now.
+It works yet WE KNOW ONLY That’s because emissions controls and fleet electrification Cut Harmful Emissions by 90 Percent

 Oct.
 18, 2018

-HOUSTON – Failing to implement any new emissions control strategies in Houston would lead to an additional 122 deaths in the year 2040, according to a report (PDF) released today by Public Citizen and the University of Houston.
+HOUSTON – Failing to carry out any new emissions control strategies in Houston lead to an extra 122 deaths in the year 2040.
+All according to areport (PDF)released today by Public Citizen and the University of Houston.

-The report examines the future of transportation-related air pollution in the Houston region.
-It demonstrates the significant air quality and public health benefits of cleaning up emissions from the transportation sector.
+Furthermore, the report is about the future of transportation-related air pollution in the Houston region.
+It demonstrating the significant air quality and public health benefits.
+Benefits of cleaning up emissions from the transportation sector.

-Public Citizen and the Healthy Port Communities Coalition commissioned the study by the University of Houston to predict various impacts to public health based on the future of transportation in Houston.
-The Houston population is predicted to grow 50 percent by 2040, and on-road vehicle traffic could see increases from 30 percent to 80 percent by the same year.
-The study’s Business-As-Usual model incorporates the additional emissions this growth would bring if clean transportation methods are not fully adopted.
+Public Citizen and the Healthy Port Communities Coalition commissioning the study by the University of Houston.
+The study predicting various impacts to public health.
+All based on the future of transportation in Houston.
+The Houston population is predicting to grow 50 percent by 2040.
+More noteworthy, on-road vehicle traffic could see increases from 30 percent to 80 percent.
+All by the same year.
+The study’s Business-As-Usual model incorporates the more emissions this growth would bring.
+That’s again if clean transportation methods are not fully adopted.

 Already, Houston does not meet federal standards for ozone pollution.
-With a growing population and a growing freight industry, pollution will worsen and health problems will grow if nothing more is done.
-Data in the report demonstrate the lifesaving impact of cleaning up transportation-related emissions through improved combustion technologies, tailpipe emissions controls and fleet electrification.
+With agrowing populationand agrowing freight industry, pollution will worsen and health problems will grow if nothing more is done.
+Data in the report prove the lifesaving impact of cleaning up transportation-related emissions through improved combustion technologies, tailpipe emissions controls and fleet electrification.

-The report, titled “Evaluation of the air quality impacts of clean combustion technologies, emissions controls and fleet electrification in the Houston Metropolitan Area for the year 2040” is available for download here (PDF).
-The metro area includes the eight-county region of Harris, Chambers, Liberty, Montgomery, Waller, Fort Bend, Brazoria and Galveston counties.
+The report, titled “Evaluation of the air quality impacts of clean combustion technologies, emissions controls and fleet electrification in the Houston Metropolitan Area for the year 2040” is available fordownload here (PDF).
+More importantly, the metro area includes the eight-county region of Harris, Chambers, Liberty, Montgomery, Waller, Fort Bend, Brazoria and Galveston counties.

-- If all on-road vehicles in the metro area were electrified by 2040, emissions would be reduced by more than 90 percent from 2013 levels.
-This would include reductions in nitrogen oxide (NOx), one of the precursor compounds to ozone, as well as particulate matter, which creates serious health impactsand increases the likelihood of premature mortality.
-Other compounds that would be reduced include cancer-causing benzene and formaldehyde, as well as carbon dioxide, which is a major contributor to global warming.
+If all on-road vehicles in the metro area electrifying by 2040, emissions would be reduced by more than 90 percent.
+All from 2013 levels.
+This would include reductions in nitrogen oxide (NOx).
+NOx is one of the precursor compounds to ozone.
+As well as particulate matter, which createsserious health impacts and increases the likelihood of premature mortality.
+Other compounds that would be reduced include cancer-causing benzene and formaldehyde.
+As well as carbon dioxide; which we know is a major contributor to global warming.

-- If every vehicle on the road was electrified or implemented clean combustion technology, Houstonians would see about $152 million in benefits from prevented mortality from reduced exposure to ozone and $1.99 billion in benefits from prevented mortality from reduced exposure to fine particulate matter.
+When every vehicle on the road is electrifying or implemented clean combustion technology, Houstonians would see about $152 million in benefits from prevented mortality from reduced exposure to ozone.
+As well as $1.99 billion in benefits from prevented mortality from reduced exposure to fine particulate matter.
 This scenario also would put students back in the classroom by reducing the number of missed school days by 18,000 days.
 In addition, Houston area residents would suffer 24,652 fewer cases of asthma per year.
 “Emissions reductions due to vehicle electrification would prevent a significant amount of early deaths,” said Dr. Shuai Pan, one of the authors of the report.
 “The results from our study coincide with the health studies in other metropolitan areas, such as New York City.”

-The Texas Emissions Reduction Plan (TERP) is a program that the state has put in place to retrofit and replace old, dirty diesel trucks.
-TERP’s success at reducing ozone is limited because annual appropriations are merely a fraction of the $1.7 billion in the program.
+Furthermore, the Texas Emissions Reduction Plan (TERP) is a program with the State.
+Finally, this program is in place to retrofit and replace old, dirty diesel trucks.
+TERP’s success at reducing ozone limiting because annual appropriations are merely a fraction the $1.7 billion in the program.